zlzeng/DeepFloorplan/README.md

 ## Requirements

-- Please install tensorflow-gpu
+- Please install OpenCV
 - Please install Python 2.7
-- We used Nvidia Titan Xp GPU with CUDA 8.0 installed
+- Please install tensorflow-gpu

-Our code have been tested by using tensorflow-gpu==1.10.1
+Our code have been tested by using tensorflow-gpu==1.10.1 & OpenCV==3.1.0.
+We used Nvidia Titan Xp GPU with CUDA 9.0 installed.

 ## Python packages